-With everything we’ve seen since the Windows 11 Insider Preview release, it’s clear that Microsoft paid special attention to multitasking.
+With everything we’ve seen since Windows 11 came out, it’s clear that Microsoft paid special attention to multitasking.
 Virtual Desktops have existed since Windows 10, but they weren’t fully equipped.
 Earlier, the Task View button opened the Timeline and Virtual Desktops screen.

 With Windows 11, Task View offers a chance at better multitasking.
 Let us see what you can do with the all-new Virtual Desktops.